VRGroupRWTH/ROSBridge2Unreal/README.md

 | 4.25              | ✓       |
 | 4.26              | ✓       |

-> <sup>1</sup> Since some messages originally use doubles/float64 and these are not compatible with blueprints, a special BP version of the message was implemented, that works in blueprints, but offers less precision
+> <sup>1</sup> Since some messages originally use doubles/float64 and these are not compatible with blueprints, special BP compatablility functions are implemented, that work in blueprints, but offer less precision compared to the C++ equivalents

 ## Notes:
 ### Websockets